ron352/Multimdia-Lab/Lab1_FontDesign/README.md

 # Description
-This project involves developing a new typeface of অ and ক.
+This project involves developing a new typeface of অ and ক and different font style of it.
 The project is dedicated for

 Course Code: CSE-456 <br>